-Regardless of how big your business is, it is important to understand the scope and powers of the Equality Act 2010, ensuring you put in place adequate policies and procedures to ensure people are treated fairly at all times.
+Regardless of how big your business is, it’s important to understand the scope and powers of the Equality Act 2010, ensuring you put adequate policies and procedures in place to ensure people are treated fairly at all times.

 In this article, we will explain what you should know about the Equality Act 2010, why it was introduced, who the Act affects, and the characteristics protected under the Act.

-- it is unlawful to discriminate against a person because of a protected characteristic (there are nine protected characteristics listed below)
+- It’s unlawful to discriminate against a person because of a protected characteristic

-- it is unfair to discriminate against a person because they are wrongly perceived to have a particular characteristic or due to their association with someone with a protected characteristic
+- It’s unfair to discriminate against a person because they are wrongly perceived to have a particular characteristic or due to their association with someone with a protected characteristic

 Who does the Equality Act 2010 apply to?

-Types of discrimination which the Equality Act 2010 cover
+What types of discrimination does the Equality Act 2010 cover?

 The Equality Act 2010 covers four types of discrimination in any of the above settings: